Expressions and Variables

 Variables in the Slider View

-Because variables are stored and verified against using expressions, the expression builder and variables will always show more details about how they are stored and evaluated against, using JS Custom Script Evaluations.
-If there is a syntax error, if the expression has been customized, or if the value is unexpected, it will display within the step so updates can be made as needed.
+Because Variables are stored and verified using Expressions, the Expression Builder and Variables will always show more details about how they are stored and evaluated using JS custom script evaluations.
+If there is a syntax error, if the Expression has been customized, or if the value is unexpected, it will be displayed within the step, allowing updates to be made as needed.